Thank You to Our Partners and Supporters

 For the first phase of this project, our community research team conducted in-person listening sessions to gather feedback from residents of multifamily affordable housing communities on the proposed set of code measures.
 Resident feedback was gathered to inform the code development process by listening to the lived experiences and input shared by those who will be directly impacted.

-The draft of the Connecticut Climate Resilient Energy Code is a set of guidelines that helps to ensure affordable housing sites are adequately prepared for the unexpected by installing solar panels, energy storage, and efficient heating and cooling systems.
+This draft of the Connecticut Climate Resilient Energy Code was prepared by the New Buildings Institute on behalf of the project team.
+This voluntary code serves as a set of guidelines that helps to ensure affordable housing sites are adequately prepared for the unexpected by installing solar panels, energy storage, and efficient heating and cooling systems.
 These important upgrades can keep homes safe and comfortable during power outages while supporting essential services.

 Read More of Our Research